hjacobs/tech.zalando.com/posts/hackweek-2014-technology-hackweek-masters-office-golf.rst

 Tired of hacking?
 Need to refill your "batteries" with a short break?
 Relax with a round of Office Golf!

-Office Golfers just have to come by in our BMO office with 1 or 2 colleagues (or more, but a round is played with 2-3 players at a time), they pick up their scorecard and start playing!
+Office Golfers just have to come by in our BMO office with one or two colleagues (or more, but a round is played with 2-3 players at a time), they pick up their scorecard and start playing!

 ..
 TEASER_END